tasc-nmamit/github-workshop-2023/README.md

 1. **Git and GitHub Basics**: Learn the fundamentals of version control and how to use GitHub for collaboration.

-2. **Markdown**: Understand Markdown, a lightweight markup language used for text formatting.

 3. **Hands-on Exercises**: Practice using Git and Markdown to collaborate and effectively create projects!